islco/laptop/README.md

 Older versions may work but aren't actively tested.

-:warning: Before proceeding with the installation steps below, please ensure both Homebrew and the Xcode Command Line Tools have been installed.
+:warning: Before proceeding with the installation steps below, please ensure both Homebrew and the Xcode Command Line Tools have been installed and are updated to the latest versions.

 This can be done by executing the following commands:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"